-HISD students are earning significantly more college credit through Advanced Placement (AP) exams now than they have in the past 11 years, according to data released by the CollegeBoard.
+HISD students continue to earn substantial amounts of college credit through Advanced Placement (AP) exams even though the COVID pandemic.
 The Advanced Placement Program provides high school students with the opportunity to take college-level courses and earn college credit.
 There are a total of 38 AP exams offered across all subject areas.
-HISD schools administered all 38 AP exams in 2019-2020.
+HISD schools administered all 38 AP exams in 2020-2021.
 The AP grade scale ranges from 1 to 5, and a score of 3 or higher qualifies a student to earn college credit.
-HISD's Advanced Placement Program earned the following distinctions during the 2019-2020 school year:
+HISD's Advanced Placement Program earned the following distinctions during the 2021-2021 school year:

-- The proportion of exams earning a qualifying score of 3 or higher increased to 48 percent in 2020, compared to 39% in 2019; this equates to an \$11.12 million savings in college tuition for HISD families had these courses been taken at a four-year Texas public college. - All-time high record of AP Scholars ®: a total of 2,438 HISD students received an AP Scholars® recognition by, at least, scoring a 3 or higher on three or more AP exams in 2020-a 1 percent increase from 2019. - 15 campuses earned more AP Scholar Awards in 2019-2020 than in 2018-2019 including eight campuses that increased the number of AP Scholar Awards earned by double-digits. - HISD Students earned 83 AP Capstone Diplomas and 22 AP Seminar and Research Certificates. - 2 HISD students earned an AP International Diploma.
+- The proportion of exams earning a qualifying score of 3 or higher was 37 percent in 2021; this equates to approximately \$11 million savings in college tuition for HISD families had these courses been taken at a four-year Texas public college. - AP Scholars®: a total of 1,849 HISD students received an AP Scholars® recognition, of those, 654 achieved AP Scholar® with Distinction by receiving an average score of at least 3.5 on all AP Exams taken, and a score of 3 or higher on five or more of these exams in 2021. - A record number of AP Capstone Diplomas: HISD Students earned 137 AP Capstone Diplomas - a 65 percent increase since 2020 and 35 AP Seminar and Research Certificates - a 59 percent increase since 2020.